 - stay vigilant for symptoms

-Incident Management Teams involved in the handling of outbreaks may still make the decision to engage with schools in the handling of cases, as detailed in the outbreak management section of this guidance.
+Health Protection Teams involved in the handling of outbreaks may still make the decision to engage with schools in the handling of cases, as detailed in the outbreak management section of this guidance.
 This has been updated to make clear that decisions on prioritisation may need to be taken at a local level in the event of capacity constraints.

-The flowchart in the contact tracing (Annex B of the PDF) summarises the approach set out above.
+The flowchart in the contact tracing and self-isolation diagram section (annex B) summarises the approach set out above.

 Accessing PCR tests

 There are a number of ways to get a PCR test: